LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-05-fangs-opening1.md

 Use this opening if:

-- You want to use [[Ranging hunt]] consistently, except for maybe one of the first two turns (there is a chance you can use in in both turns with the standard opening, and it is guaranteed with the variant).
+- You want to use [[Ranging hunt]] consistently, except for maybe one of the first two turns (there is a chance you can use it in both turns with the standard opening, and it is guaranteed with the variant).
   - From turn 2 onwards, you only need to play 1 {{p}} and 2 {{n}}, therefore your starting hand alone is enough to activate the Innate for 2 turns without any reclaim.
 - You want to gain many Powers early on, to maximise the chance to find useful ones (e.g. blight removal, defend, good elements, etc).
 - You want to be able to pivot to a Major strategy if need be.